FUE (Follicular Unit Extraction) Why Recovery Is Making It So Attractive

 Why Choose the THTC?

-Dr. Cory Torgerson is a leader in the field of facial plastic surgery, focused on the head and neck.
-He has lectured extensively across North America, teaching other professionals about his innovative approach to cosmetic enhancement and hair restoration.
-With an excellent reputation and a client base as diverse as the city he serves, Dr. Torgerson offers multiple surgical and non-surgical treatments to grow and maintain hair, including FUE.
+With an excellent reputation and a client base as diverse as the city we serve, the THTC offers multiple surgical and non-surgical treatments to grow and maintain hair, including FUE.

 Contact us at the Toronto Hair Transplant Clinic today for your no-obligation FUE hair transplant consultation.
 We look forward to exploring options with you.